-For the say few months I have been able to only get out for about a two hours at a time because of chronic sciatica and lower back pain.
-I have been feeling felt kind of useless and isolated, not being around people every day or two.
-The other day I was shown that that was not the case!
+This was written when I had sciatica that affected my life in so any ways.
+I was only able to get out for about two hours at a time because of chronic sciatica and lower back pain.
+I had been feeling kind of useless and isolated, not being around people every day or two.
+Imagine my surprise when I was shown that that was not the case!

 I was trying to decide where to eat for lunch but couldn’t make up my mind.
 So I got in the car and headed to a nearby part of my city to a favorite restaurant I hadn’t been too in a while.